Low thyroid? Keep these 9 foods on your radar

 Millet

-Some research has shown millet to reduce thyroid function even when it’s not eaten in excessive amounts.
-So you may want to avoid this grain completely if your thyroid is underactive.
+Some research has shown that millet can reduce thyroid function, even when consumed in moderate amounts.
+So you may want to avoid this grain altogether if your thyroid is underactive.

 Soy-based foods

-Some experts say it’s possible that soy-based foods like tofu, soy milk and edamame can interfere with thyroid medication absorption.
-If you are going to eat these foods, do so in moderation and several hours after taking your thyroid medication.
+Some experts suggest that soy-based foods, such as tofu, soy milk, and edamame, may interfere with the absorption of thyroid medication.
+If you plan to eat these foods, do so in moderation and wait several hours after taking your thyroid medication.

 Sources: